Remembering Our Fallen

 I remember them, all of them.
 Every day.
 I don’t live for them, I could never do this justice.
-I cannot hold myself to any expectation worthy of their sacrifice because I could never earn what they willingly gave.
+I cannot hold myself to any expectations worthy of their sacrifice because I could never earn what they willingly gave.
 Nobody can.
 Nobody ever could.

 We cannot live for them.
 But we can live.

 “Greater love has no one than this, that someone lay down his life for his friends” John 15:13 ESV.
 These words, spoken millennia ago by Jesus of Nazareth are often echoed when we recall the memories of our fallen.
 When we recount their sacrifices.
 A powerful statement that projects what they gave, born of love in the purest.
-The part we routinely forget, though, is the preceding statement delivering the most powerful, actionable and clear sentiment in the very same scripture.
+The part we routinely forget, though, is the preceding statement delivering the most powerful, actionable, and clear sentiment in the very same scripture.

 “This is my commandment, that you love one another as I have loved you” John 15:12.

 I will not live for my fallen brothers, I will live with them.
 I will love others, as I have been loved.
-Give an empathetic ear to the hurting, walk with the lost, care for the needy and act for the marginalized.
+Give an empathetic ear to the hurting, walk with the lost, care for the needy, and act for the marginalized.
 As best I can in my limited capacity.
 I will not drown myself in alcohol, isolate myself from my family and my community or punish myself for not following them into eternity too soon.
 How could I remember them so?
 That is not the love they gave for me.
 Nor is it the love Jesus displayed in His often-quoted sentiment.

 I could never forget them, they are my friends, they are my brothers.